-These analyses are persuasive.
-The "Dutch Disease" is but one of the reasons for the weak performance of the Canadian manufacturing sector.
-And the negative effect on output may have been greater than that on productivity, as the industry made efforts to remain competitive in the face of adverse relative cost changes.
-However, the story is not over yet.
+The story is not over yet.
 At the time of writing, the price of oil is still near recent peaks, and export volume remains strong.
-The dollar has declined but, at more than 90 U.S cents, continues to be above its purchasing power equivalent value, which was U.S. \$0.81 as of 201114.
+In addition, the dollar has been kept high by investment inflows.
+The dollar has recently declined but, at more than 90 U.S cents, continues to be above its purchasing power equivalent value, which was U.S. \$0.81 as of 2011.
 Relative unit labour cost in manufacturing continues to be very much above its value at the beginning of the century.
 New car plants are going to the U.S rather than Canada, according to recent reports.
-The Dutch disease is not the only affliction suffered by Canadian manufacturing, but it looks to be a chronic one.
+The Dutch Disease is not the only affliction suffered by Canadian manufacturing, but it looks to be a chronic one.